intelzombi/DropOfHoney/README.md

  * partial refresh

  # Flickr Rest XML class
  * This is the the XML parsing phase of the Rest retrieval.
 This class uses
  * the XMLPullParser mechanism to parse an xml string that is retrieved from
- * Flickr server.  the XMLPullParser uses the following spec: "http://www.xmlpull.org/"
+ * Flickr server.
+The XMLPullParser uses the following spec: "http://www.xmlpull.org/"
  * It also has some utility functions to assemble the needed Rest URL's
  * FlickrRestXML depends on the EasyRest Class for it's Http connection and byte retrieval.

  # Rest Easy class
  * RestEasy class implements the HttpURLConnection api as opposed to the
  * apache http classes.
 Ultimately RestEasy is the class that takes the URL
  * and returns the data in a form usable by the FlickrRestXML class.
  * URL in,  XML String out,  Bitmap out.